Yi Jing (I Ching WG) - The Book of Changes

 Appeal

 Why has the Yi Jing such widespread and longstanding appeal?
 It is enigmatic and spiritual without being a ‘Bible’, it does not preach or judge.
-It helps people ponder and discover their true attitudes and difficulties in the widest context.
+It helps people ponder and discover their true attitudes and difficulties in the wider context.
 It is likely to remain one of the world's most loved and respected book: a true classic.

 See also